t3hmun/t3hsite/_posts/2015-10-13-part-05-guide-to-the-complete-theme.md

 To begin with a quick run-down of what the converted markdown looks like.

+### Basic Formatting

+There is _emphasis_ and __strong__ (Markdown: `_emphasis_` and `__strong__`), all the `_` can be swapped for `*` as with standard Markdown.

+This is a normal paragraph of text.
+I believe that roughly 60 characters per line is suitable for comfortable fast reading, hence these blocks of text are limited in width.

+> As you may have noticed this is wider than the main text of this article.
+> This is intentional.
+> Blockquotes would not read well in the tiny width occupied by normal text.
+> This element's with is set via the `$other-text-with` variable.
+>
+> > This is a blockquote inside a blockquote.
+> > There must be an empty ` > ` line before starting this sub-blockquote.

+There are three widths that content is grouped and fit into:

+1. Content width:
+    - This is the most wide width and bound all page content.
+    - Headings are left aligned in this width, makes them stand out on the side of a wide screen.
+    - Code uses content width; code is best viewed in long unbroken lines.
+2. Article width:
+    - This is CONTINUE HERE¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬

 ### Headings

 Although the markdown for the above header is `### Headings` the html is actually `<h4>`.